Hey, Views Express by the host on this program documented to be almost always right 90, what is it, 99.7% of the time.

 They are rhinos or they're moderates or what have you.

-And you and I have discussed with and and profoundly deeply during the Republican primaries, how even members of the Republican establishment don't like conservatives.
+And you and I have discussed and profoundly deeply during the Republican primaries how even members of the Republican establishment don't like conservatives, that they associate conservatism with Goldwater's landslide defeat, not Reagan's landslide victories.

 Well, this is a Hosanna moment.

-Here's more Crowdhammer.
+Here's more Krauthammer.

 Second radical reform of health care that would reduce its ruinously accelerating cost.

-Put simply, our health care problem is our deficit problem.
+Put simply, our healthcare problem is our deficit problem.

-Except that the CBO reports that Obamacare will cost 1.68 trillion of new spending in the first decade, to say nothing of the price of the uncertainty introduced by an impossibly complex remaking of one sixth of the economy, which will discourage hiring and expansion as trillions of investable private sector dollars remain sidelined or appropriated.
+Except that the CBO reports that Obamacare will cost $1.68 trillion of new spending in the first decade, to say nothing of the price of the uncertainty introduced by an impossibly complex remaking of one-sixth of the economy, which will discourage hiring and expansion as trillions of investable private sector dollars remain sidelined or appropriated.

 The third part of Obama's promised transformation was energy.

-So the war on fossil fuels has been conducted unilaterally by bureaucratic fiat.
+So the war on fossil fuels has been conducted unilaterally by bureaucratic fiat regulations that will kill coal.

 China will burn them instead.